A stable parareal-like method for the second order wave equation: The proposed method

-Given $[u^{k}_{n-1};\dot{u}^{k}_{n-1}]$ at $t_{n-1}$, the fine and coarse propagators are applied to obtain the solutions at define and These solutions are propagated over a coupling time interval $[t_{n-1}, t_{n}]$.
+Given $[u^{k}_{n-1},\dot{u}^{k}_{n-1}]$ at $t_{n-1}$, the fine and coarse propagators are applied to obtain the solutions to define and For readability, we will write in-line vector $[v, w]$ and full vector interchangeably.
+These solutions are propagated over a coupling time interval $[t_{n-1}, t_{n})$.
 These propagators are expected to approximately preserve the wave energy.

 Finally, we will quickly describe the data matrices that will be used to construct the operators $\theta^k_n$.
-We are interested in using the computed solution data, particularly the gradient of the wave field $u$ and a weighted momentum of $\dot{u}$.
+We are interested in using the computed solution data, particularly the gradient of the wavefield $u$ and a weighted momentum of $\dot{u}$.
 Each column of data matrices is formed by block(s) of the gradients $\nabla U_n$ followed by a block of momentum $\dot{U}_n$ of coarse grid solution at $n$-th coupling time.
 In practice, the gradient operator, $\nabla$, will be replaced by some numerical approximation $\nabla_h$.
 Then define the data:

-Here and for the rest of the paper, $c^{-1} \dot U_m$ denotes the component-by-component multiplications of $c^{-1}(x_j)$ and $\dot U(x_j)$.
+Here and for the rest of the paper, $c^{-1} \dot U_n$ denotes the component-by-component multiplications of $c^{-1}(x_j)$ and $\dot U_{n} (x_j)$.
 The same convention is used for $c^{-1} \mathcal{R}\dot u_j.$

 Now, define the discrete wave energy function as

 We see that it is equivalent, up to a constant, to the Frobenius norm of the $\mathsf{G}$: